Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 “When choosing products and services, public sector organizations should also be aware of the risk of vendor lock-in, especially in a rapidly evolving market in which LLMs are being commoditized.
 We’re already seeing some finely-tuned models outperform more sophisticated, general-purpose models in particular domains and tasks.”

-AI in the Public Sector, SAP/Public Sector Network [4]
+AI in the Public Sector, SAP / Public Sector Network [4]

-This quote reveals a crucial trend: specialized, nimble models are already outperforming the giants.
+This quote reveals a crucial trend: specialised, nimble models are already outperforming the giants.
 The market is shifting, and the large intermediaries are struggling to adapt.
 Once locked in, you are no longer a partner; you are a hostage.
 The very intermediaries promising to accelerate your AI transition become the biggest bottleneck, caught in their own sprawling processes and self-interest.

 The Central Question for Your AI Procurement Strategy